ccheptea/beautiful-jekyll/_posts/2017-03-21-auto-value-node.md

 		System.out.println(email);
 }
 ```
 This is safe but not simple anymore.
-Reading becomes difficult and so is maintaining.
+Reading becomes difficult and so is maintaining it.

 ## Using Optionals